Score Function Gradient Estimation to Widen the Applicability of Decision-Focused Learning: Mathematical Models of the Optimization Problems

-The SAA involves solving the first and second stage in a single model.
-The first stage decisions are the same for the all the scenarios, while we need a set of recourse actions for each scenario.
+The SAA involves solving the first and second stages in a single model.
+The first stage decisions are the same for all the scenarios, while we need a set of recourse actions for each scenario.
 The resulting model is:

 where $\omega \in \Omega$ are the sampled scenarios.
-When the capacity is uncertain, the model is similar except for the fact the weights $w$ are known and the capacity is sampled for each scenario.
+When the capacity is uncertain, the model is similar except for the fact that the weights $w$ are known and the capacity is sampled for each scenario.

 \paragraph{Mathematical Model of Weighted Set Multi-Cover Problem} Let $\mathcal{I}$ be the set of items and $\mathcal{J}$ be the set of covers.
 The parameter $a_{ij}$ is 1 if $j$ can cover $i$ and 0 otherwise.
 Item $i \in \mathcal{I}$ must be covered at least $d_i$ times.
 The cost of selecting cover $j \in \mathcal{J}$ is $c_j$.
 The weighted set multi-cover problem (WSMC) aims to satisfy coverage constraints while minimizing the total cost.
 The following mathematical model solves the WSMC: